-Value (€without decimals) 1.
-Remuneration of researchers on FTE (this includes the remuneration of the interns) 2.
-Remunerations of technicians and assistants on FTE 3.
-Other current expenses (without VAT or amortisations) 3.1 Of the figure above, please indicate the total expenditure incurred by contra cting external consultancy for carrying out internal R&D activities A. Total current expenses on R&D (1+2+3) Α 4.
-Equipment and instruments (without VAT) 5.
-Land and buildings (without VAT) 6.
-Acquisition of specific software for R&D (including licences) B. Total capital expenses on R&D (4+5+6) В C. TOTAL (A+B) С
+Value (€ without decimals)

+1. Remuneration of researchers on FTE (this includes the remuneration of the interns)

+2. Remunerations of technicians and assistants on FTE

+3. Other current expenses (without VAT or amortisations)

+3.1.
+Out of the previous figure, please indicate the total cost of the hiring of external consultants working "in situ" to carry out internal R&D activities

+A. Total current expenses on R&D (1+2+3) Α

+4. Equipment and instruments (without VAT)

+5. Land and buildings (without VAT)

+6. Acquisition of specific software for R&D (including licences)

+B. Total capital expenses on R&D (4+5+6) В

+C. TOTAL (A+B) С